Thomas Aquinas College: Academics

 Thomas Aquinas College offers one degree, a Bachelor of Arts in liberal arts.
 This is an integrated liberal arts curriculum made up primarily of the Great Books, with the order of learning emphasized in the structure of the curriculum.
+Students engage in a series of tutorials, seminars, and laboratories, guided by tutors (professors) who assist them in understanding and engaging with these works.
+The average class size is 15.
+Each student researches and writes a senior thesis on a topic that may be selected from any part of the curriculum.